-The SFMC contributes to national inter-government agency research coordination via membership of the Fire Ecology CoP.
-The Fire Ecology CoP is hosted by the National Prescribed Burning Network, an entity comprised of Australasian Fire Authorities Council (AFAC) member agencies in each Australian jurisdiction plus the Forest Fire Management Group (FFMG).
+The SFMC contributes to national inter-government agency research coordination via membership of the Australasian Fire and Emergency Services Authorities Council (AFAC) Fire Ecology Community of Practice (CoP).
+The Fire Ecology CoP is hosted by the National Prescribed Burning Network, an entity comprised of AFAC member agencies in each Australian jurisdiction plus the Forest Fire Management Group (FFMG).
 The Fire Ecology CoP exists to be a community of practice for the staff of agencies involved in fire ecology field, particularly those providing their agencies with strategic guidance on the ecological considerations associated with prescribed burning and bushfire response.
 Fire Ecology CoP membership is generally comprised of staff from AFAC/FFMG member agencies who provide strategic advice on fire ecology to inform and deliver prescribed burns and the assessment of prescribed burning and bushfire impacts.
 SFMC Manager, Dr Perpetua Turner is a member.